Beirnaert/speaq/cran-comments.md

 Travis.ci generated 1 NOTE

 Win-builder generated NOTEs

--   new package maintainer: Under mutual agreement with Trung Nghia Vu (<nghiavtr@gmail.com>) I will take over the package maintenance.

 -   Uses the superseded package: 'doSNOW': this is to provide progress bars when performing parallel computations (not available in